- the radio turns on

-Step 2: Disassembly 2: open case
+Step 2: Disassembly 2: Open Case

 The back panel is wood and is screwed to the case with wood screws.

-Step 3: Disassembly 3: workings
+Step 3: Disassembly 3: Workings

 Wood tube radios will have a metal case inside protecting all the electronics.
-This is because the tubs run real hot and at high power, the metal case is to physically protect the fragile tubes from any jostling, and also to insulate the flammable wood from scorching from the heat of the tubes.
+This is because the tubes run real hot and at high power, the metal case is to physically protect the fragile tubes from any jostling, and also to insulate the flammable wood from scorching from the heat of the tubes.